What age can I take out an equity release plan?

 What happens when I pass away?

-If you live on your own, then the property will be put up for sale and any monies recovered will be used to pay off the mortgage and the remainder left to your beneficiaries.
+With a lifetime mortgage if you live on your own, then the property will be put up for sale and any monies recovered will be used to pay off the loan and the remainder left to your beneficiaries.
 If you live with a surviving partner, then your partner can continue to live in the property, but the equity release plan will continue until the second death.
 Once they pass away, the property is sold.

 Any sale proceeds will be used to pay off the debt and again the remainder left to your beneficiaries.